 Instead of sticking to the simple rule of short haul must be economy, long haul can be Business Class, ‘Reason for Travel‘ can refine your booking policy even further.

-A member of staff who is arriving on an evening flight and heading straight to a hotel can justifiably travel in a lower class of cabin, even on long haul flights.
-So too, perhaps, can anyone travelling for internal matters only, i.e. working in one of your office locations.
+A member of staff who is arriving on an evening flight and heading straight to a hotel can justifiably travel in a lower class of cabin, even on long-haul flights.
+So too, perhaps, can anyone traveling for internal matters only, i.e. working in one of your office locations.
 You can add incentives by allowing Business Class bookings for internal travel, as long as the booking is made far in advance (e.g. at least four weeks), as this can often save money compared to even an Economy Class last minute booking.

 However, staff members who are coming off a plane and straight to any client-facing meetings need to be well-rested and ready to work.
 In these cases, Business Class is certainly justifiable and a necessary business cost.

 It can be a complex job to look at your travel policies and consider all the different ways you can help balance cost and comfort.

 With comprehensive Management Information and an experienced Business Travel Consultant on hand, a TMC can work in partnership with you to ensure every business need is considered in your policy and prioritize appropriately.

 Establishing your most frequent travel routes and destinations can be a first step to finding out if route deals with particular airlines can help, or a Preferred Property Programme with certain hotels.
 Incentivizing advanced booking and mandating that a specific reason must be given for travel over a certain price point can both help drive down costs.

 The key to a successful travel policy is mandating its use on every level of the business.
 Only then can you be sure that your Travel Program is working at its absolute best for both the business and staff members.